Ranked from Within: Ranking Large Multimodal Models Without Labels: Experiments

 \section{Experiments}

+In this section, we first introduce the experimental setup including the evaluated datasets and models we considered.
+Then, we show the results of ranking different large multimodal models (LMMs).

-\subsection{Experiment setup}
+\subsection{Experiment Setup}

-\paragraph{Benchmarks.} We consider both multiple choice visual question (MCVQ) and visual question answering (VQA) benchmarks.
+\paragraph{Benchmarks.} We choose the task of visual question answering, which is a common way to evaluate LMMs~\cite{liu2024improved, instructblip, beyer2024paligemma, lu2022learn, yue2024mmmu}.
+We evaluate on multiple choice visual question (MCVQ) and visual question answering (VQA) benchmarks.
 MCQ and VQA are both types of question-answering formats for evaluating LMMs.
-The difference lies on that the former is provided with several answer options, out of which only one (or sometimes more) is correct, the model is only required to select an answer option(s).
-In contrast, the latter is usually open-ended, models may generate answers freely.
+For the former, the model is provided with several answer options, out of which the correct subset is to be selected.
+In contrast, the latter is usually open-ended and the models may generate answers freely.
 We consider $8$ widely-adopted MCVQ and VQA benchmarks.
-They are: (1) the subset of ScienceQA~\cite{lu2022learn} with images (SQA-I) and AI2D~\cite{hiippala2021ai2d} which assess LMMs' scientific knowledge; (2) ChartQA~\cite{masry2022chartqa}, OCRVQA~\cite{8978122}, TextVQA~\cite{singh2019towards} and DocVQA~\cite{mathew2021docvqa} to examine their ability to recognize optical character; (3) RealWorldQA (RWQA)~\cite{xai_grok_2024} which evaluates LMMs' vision-centric capability; (4) MMMU~\cite{yue2024mmmu} which assays LMMs on multi-discipline tasks that demand college-level subject knowledge.
-Note that, SQA-I, AI2D, RWQA and MMMU are MCVQ datasets, while the others are VQA.
+They are (1) the subset of ScienceQA~\cite{lu2022learn} with images (SQA-I) and AI2D~\cite{hiippala2021ai2d} which assess LMMs' scientific knowledge; (2) ChartQA~\cite{masry2022chartqa}, OCRVQA~\cite{8978122}, TextVQA~\cite{singh2019towards} and DocVQA~\cite{mathew2021docvqa} to examine their ability to recognize optical character; (3) RealWorldQA (RWQA)~\cite{xai_grok_2024} and GQA~\cite{ainslie2023gqa} which evaluate LMMs' vision-centric capability; (4) MMMU~\cite{yue2024mmmu} which assays LMMs on multi-disciplinary tasks that demand college-level subject knowledge.
+Note that SQA-I, AI2D, RWQA and MMMU are MCVQ datasets, while the others are VQA.